vincent-vdb/medium_posts/fiducial_marker/python/README.md

 and printing the decoded code in the terminal.

 The available parameters for this script are the following:
-- `--input_model`: path to the model weights, most likely in `runs/detect/train/weights/best.pt`
+- `--input_model`: path to the model weights, most likely in `runs/detect/train/weights/best.pt` if you train your own
 - `--video_input`: id of the webcam, useful for openCV, defaults to `0`
 - `--confidence_threshold`: confidence threshold for object detection, defaults to `0.25`
 - `--num_layers`: number of layers in the tag, defaults to `2`
 - `--num_dots_per_layer`: number of dots per layers in the tag, defaults to `20`

+Note: a pre-trained model is available in `assets/best.pt`